tallalj/image-server-swagger/README.md

 # Requirements
 - install Nodejs 10.15.3 LTS
-- You can install using nvm: https://github.com/nvm-sh/nvm.
+- You can install using [nvm][https://github.com/nvm-sh/nvm].
 Command for installing the latest lts using nvm is: 'nvm install -lts'
 - Go to the directory and install  all dependencies using 'npm install'
 - Open port 10010